cargo-bins/cargo-quickinstall/README.md

 There are a few pieces of infrastructure that are also part of this project:

 - [x] A server for distributing the pre-built binaries
-  - I'm assuming that `bintray.com` is a good place for this.
+  - We are using github releases for this.
 - [x] A server for report gathering
-  - This is done using a stateless vercel server and a sematext log dump.
+  - This is done using a vercel server that saves counts to redis.
 - [x] A periodic task for building the most-requested packages for each OS/architecture
   - [ ] Get someone to audit my GitHub Actions sandboxing scheme.